AbobakarSadeeq/PaenMart/README.md

 •	Support page
 •	User-Account (Profile detail, sign in etc).

-9. Categories on header
+9. Categories on header:
 •	Filtering categories to find products for clients
 •	Categories will be like (categories => sub-categories => nest-categories)

-10. Products
+10. Products:
 •	1 page having 24 products displayed on
 •	Show 24 products by categories filterization
 •	Product filterization by brands
 •	Pagination will also include

-11. Products-detail-page
+11. Products-detail-page:
 •	Multiple products images on motion displayed
 •	Add to cart and buy now buttons
 •	Adding or subtracting of products quantities.